code-423n4/docs/competitions/submission-guidelines.md

 ## Editing a report

-To edit a submitted finding in an open audit:
+To edit a submission to an open audit:

 1. Sign into your https://code4rena.com user account.
-2. Find the audit on the C4 Audit page and click “view competition"
+2. Select the audit from the C4 Audits page.
-3. Click on the “Findings” tab.
-There you will see a list of all your submissions for that audit (both individual and team findings)
+3. Click on the “Your submissions” tab.
+There you will see a list of all your submissions for that audit (both individual and team submissions).
-4. Select a finding from the list, make your edits and re-submit.
+4. Select a submission from the list, make your edits and re-submit.

-Findings can be edited until the audit deadline.
+Submissions can be edited until the audit deadline.

 ## Withdrawing a report